Managing Your Diabetes

 Type 2 diabetes is the most common form of diabetes, affecting 85-90% of all people with diabetes.
 While it usually affects older adults, more young people, even children, are getting type 2 diabetes.
 This insulin resistance occurs when there is plenty of insulin made by the pancreas but the cells of the body are resistant to its action which results in the blood glucose being too high.
 Although there is a strong genetic predisposition, the risk is greatly increased when associated with lifestyle factors such as high blood pressure, overweight or obesity, insufficient physical activity, poor diet and the classic ‘apple shape’ body where extra weight is carried around the waist.
 Type 2 diabetes can often be managed with healthy eating and regular physical activity however, many will also need tablets or even insulin.

 Our Accredited Practising Dietitians can help you understand the dietary and lifestyle factors you can make to improve your health.
 We also understand that some people need more structure, focus and discipline, particularly to achieve weight loss.
-That’s why we offer our Weight Management Package, a commitment to 6 consultations to help you to address short term problems and get you started on your way to long term success.
+That’s why we recommend Weight Management suggested program, a commitment to consultations to help you to address short term problems and get you started on your way to long term success.